-- · Was domiciled in a possession of the United States, - Was a U.S. citizen, and - Became a U.S. citizen for a reason other than being a citizen of a U.S. possession or being born or residing in a possession.
+- · Was domiciled in a possession of the United States, - Was a U.S. citizen, and - Became a U.S. citizen for a reason - other than being a citizen of a U.S. possession or being born or residing in a possession.

-A nonresident alien includes a person who, at the time of making the gift:
+A nonresident alien includes a person who, at the time of making the gift: • Was domiciled in a possession of the

+United States,

-- Was domiciled in a possession of the United States, - Was a U.S. citizen, and - Became a U.S. citizen only because he or she was a citizen of a possession or was born or resided in a possession.
+Was a U.S. citizen, and Recome a U.S. citizen a

+• Became a U.S. citizen only because he or she was a citizen of a possession or was born or resided in a possession.